kvoloshenko/PFR_01/README.md

 **_Note:_** Have a problem with low performance, the reason is dlib doesn't use GPU (dlib.DLIB_USE_CUDA = False).

+### Face recognition on the dance video.
+Example 03
+See video example here: https://youtu.be/PGwXDUTSHDU

 ## Face_Recognition_0400, Face_Recognition_0410
 Face recognition with InsightFace or how CatBoost guessed names see the original idea at: https://habr.com/ru/post/699232/